neicnordic/puhuri-web/docs/resource-allocators-overview.md

 Puhuri Portal exposes services on encrypted endpoints, for HTTPS to validate without issues, its certificate must match the domain name.

-Currently two options are supported:
+Currently, two options are supported:

 - Getting certificates using Letsencrypt and http01 validation schema;
 - Using custom certificates provided by the organization.
 Please reach out to support@puhuri.io for details on secure